 Change is scary and sometimes threatening, and that generally means people close themselves off to anything that scares them.
 Instead of doing that, challenge yourself and be open to the changes that could take place.
 Learn to expect that anything can happen, when we change our mindsets, we reverse the course of how we react to situations.

 It is crucial for you to try and put a positive spin on the unknown and use what we already know to your advantage.
 For example, if you own a hardware store, we know that digital is on the rise and that people like to shop online.
 Why not start an online shop?
-Which could presently expand your consumer base while setting you up for the future at the same time.
+This could expand your consumer base while setting you up for the future.

 Ashira Prossack suggests thinking about where you want to be in five years and then figuring out your steps on how to get there.
 These steps would be an excellent way to train your mind to think ahead.

 Expanding on the example of how you could prepare by being open to the changes that are coming, make sure that you have an online presence.
 Use the free social media tools that are available to you to market your brand or yourself (LinkedIn is an excellent example of this).
 A website for your store or brand is never a bad idea as customers are then able to understand your offering before visiting your premises.
 Encourage customers to write reviews online.
 Peer-to-peer recommendations boost the sales process.

 At the same time, clean up your digital profile.
 Devan Ciccarelli mentions that Googling yourself is never a bad idea and that getting rid of content that makes you look unprofessional is highly advisable.

 Talk to and get to know people who are professionals or who are just starting in your industry.
 Keep open relationships with clients who you are no longer doing work for as you never know what they could mean for you in the future.